Kenya Minute.

 Also known as: Senior Counsel Paul Muite

-Senior Counsel representing former Deputy President Rigathi Gachagua in high court challenges to his October 2024 impeachment.
+Senior Counsel representing former Deputy President Rigathi Gachagua in his impeachment challenge; argues process was unconstitutional.

 In coverage